 Show Off Floral Nursing Bra – £32.90

-I arrived at this measurement with a little surprise, as I normally wear a 40 FF or G, but then, I haven’t been measured in a while and it’s estimated that 80% of women are wearing the wrong bra size…
+Firstly, I usually wear a 40 FF or G, so I was a bit surprised when the size guide recommended a 44GG!
+But it’s been a while since I got measured, and supposedly 80% of women are wearing the wrong bra size…

-Now, before I get onto the review of the bra itself, I need to mention that the Hotmilk website and I didn’t get off to a great start.
+Now, before I get onto the Hotmilk nursing bra review itself, I need to mention that the website and I didn’t get off to a great start.

-So, anyway, the bra arrived very quickly, and as soon as I removed it from the packet it was very clear to see that the build quality is excellent.
-The clips on the cups are sturdy and well-attached, the straps are wide and strong, and the adjustment buckle and ring attachments are both sturdy metal.
+So, anyway, the bra arrived very quickly!
+It was immediately clear that the build quality is excellent; the clips on the cups are sturdy and well-attached.
+The straps are wide and strong, and the adjustment buckle and ring attachments are both sturdy metal.
 There is also a triple row of hooks on the back fastener, with six closure positions for adjustment.

-To my surprise, when I put it on it was not tight at all.
-Remember, I was supposed to have ordered a 44GG according to my measurements!
+To my surprise, when I tried it on it wasn’t tight at all!
+Remember, I was recommended a 44GG according to my measurements.
 I have actually only worn it on the tightest setting, but it is sooooo comfortable.
 I would even go so far as to say that it is possibly one of the most comfortable bras I have ever worn.

-It doesn’t move around during the day, my boobs are held in a great position, the shoulder straps don’t dig in, and more importantly, I had no issue with the shoulder straps folding in half – which is something that occurs on some wide-strapped bras in my experience, completely negating the point of having a wide strap in the first place.
+It doesn’t move around during the day, my boobs are held in a great position.
+The shoulder straps don’t dig in, and more importantly, there was no issue with the shoulder straps folding in half – which is something that often occurs on wide-strapped bras in my experience, completely negating the point of having a wide strap in the first place.
 This didn’t happen.
 Those shoulder straps are serious engineering!

 The cups have a little stretch in them, so would cope well with the ebb and flow in size of breastfeeding breasts.
 (Again, I feel the GG is more generous than I need.
-If I order another I think I could be tempted to go with my usual size of 40G).
-The nursing clips can easy be fastened and unfastened with one hand.
+If I order another I think would go with my usual size of 40G – UPDATE – I did order a 40G and it was perfect).
+The nursing clips easily fasten and unfasten with one hand.

-My only issue is that with this design, the cups come quite high up the chest, and while I don’t wear particularly low-cut tops, my clothing choices were restricted because the bra could be seen at the neckline, but it’s a small niggle.
+My only issue is that with this design, the cups come quite high up the chest.
+While I don’t wear particularly low-cut tops, this bra is often visible at the neckline, but it’s a small niggle.
 I can always wear a different bra on those days.

-All in all, I have been very impressed.
+All in all, I’m very impressed.
 Hotmilk are not the cheapest bras on the market, but you certainly get what you pay for, the quality is second to none.

-You can buy direct from Hotmilk Lingerie, or their bras can also be found in varying designs, prices and sizes at other retailers such as:
+You can buy direct from Hotmilk, or from other retailers such as: